omarsar/omarsar.github.io/_posts/2015-07-15-pressure-moments.md

 tags: []
 ---

 Pressure moments are the worst but they are meant to make things better.
 Today, I was completely put in one of these moments and for a minute I flinched but did not surrender.
-I held my breath for ten seconds, everything went white and suddenly, like a fish put back its place, I was pouncing again.
-This was my chance to fix things and to make things better - and that is exactly what I did.
+I held my breath for ten seconds, everything went white and suddenly, like a fish put back in its right place, I was pouncing and breathing again.
+This was my chance for redemption and to make things better - and that is exactly what I did.
 Pressure moments will always be there but it is up to you to make the most of them.